 On top of that, we endlessly worry.
 We worry about the mysterious rash our toddler developed today and how we’ll find the time to get him to the doctor.
 We worry about how we’ll find the money to fix the hot water heater that unexpectedly broke.
 We worry about the well being of our friends and family.

 It’s a wonder we ever get any sleep at all, let alone a full 8 hours.

-Your mind is cluttered with so much STUFF.
-When this happens, it’s time to do a little spring cleaning in your mind.
+Our minds are cluttered with so much STUFF.
+When this happens, it’s time to do a little spring cleaning in our heads.

 You know those times when you actually get around to cleaning out that jam-packed closet of yours?
 It feels good, right?
 When you open the doors to a clean and organized closet, it’s easier to pick out your clothes for the day.
 It saves you time and frustration.
 You feel calmer.

 The same applies to our minds.
 It’s inevitable that we’ll get to a point where we’re just storing too many things in our minds.
 It causes us to feel stressed out and unfocused.

 When you find yourself feeling this way, take some time to declutter your mind.
 Doing this will help you to feel peaceful, allow you to be more productive, and in return, feel happier.
 You’ll be able to focus on the things in your life that really matter.

 Ok, this all sounds nice, right?
 But how do you actually declutter your mind?
 Let’s dig in.

 Disclaimer: Some links in this post may be affiliate links.
 This means that if you purchase something through that link, I get a small commission, at no extra cost to you.